Comment on page

 export default uniswapAdapter;ja

-In this example, we have one transformer for the Uniswap pool contract with two event handlers
+In this example, we have one transformer for the Uniswap pool contract with two event handlers mint for contribution and burn for extraction.

-for extraction.The adapter collects data from the events that are responsible for contributions and extractions.
+The adapter collects data from the events that are responsible for contributions and extractions.

-Yes, if there are multiple contracts with the same event signatures like uniswap-v3 pools you can universally sync data by just removing the field of
+Yes, if there are multiple contracts with the same event signatures like uniswap-v3 pools you can universally sync data by just removing the field of address in the transformer.

-in the transformer.
-Also if you have maintained address mapping you can also pass it in the
+Also if you have maintained address mapping you can also pass it in the getAddresses field to sync data for all the specified addresses.

-inside your project directory.
-In each test, you have to pass the transaction hash to verify that the logic is working as expected.In order to read something from the contract you can use our built-in class.
+You can write tests in the file index.test.ts inside your project directory.
+In each test, you have to pass the transaction hash to verify that the logic is working as expected.

-If you are stuck anywhere or have a suggestion or feedback, you can fill out the form here, or reach out to our team at [email protected].
+If you are stuck anywhere or have a suggestion or feedback, you can fill out the form here, or reach out to our team at support@spockanalytics.xyz.